 Section §10(a)(2) of the FAA states than an arbitration award may be vacated on the basis of "evident partiality" on the part of one or more of the arbitrators.
-9 U.S.C. §10(a)(2).
+9 U.S.C. \$10(a)(2).

 Although the FAA does not include a specific provision regulating the duty of the arbitrator to disclose information that might affect his or her impartiality, such a duty has nevertheless been recognised by the Supreme Court.
 See Commonwealth Coatings Corp. v.
-Continental Casualty, 393 U.S. 145, 149 (1968) (holding that parties must disclose "any dealings that might create an impression of possible bias"); see also Applied Indus.
+Continental Casualty, 393 U.S. 145, 149 (1968) (holding that parties must disclose "any dealings that might create an impression of possible bias").

+It is important to note that the FAA's "evident partiality" standard is interpreted by the courts of the fifty U.S. states in addition to the U.S. federal courts.
+The courts have issued conflicting decisions as to whether, for example, something close to a finding of actual bias may be required or, alternatively, whether a "reasonable impression" of bias may suffice.
+Compare Applied Indus.
 Materials Corp. v.
 Ovalar Makine Ticaret Ve Sanayi, A.S., 492 F.3d 132, 137 (2d Cir.
-2007) ("Finding 'the standard of appearance of bias ... too low' and 'proof of actual bias too high,' we held [in Morelite] 'that evident partiality within the meaning of 9 U.S.C. § 10 will be found where a reasonable person would have to conclude that an arbitrator was partial to one party to the arbitration.'
-Unlike a judge, who can be disqualified 'in any proceeding in which his impartiality might reasonably be questioned,' an arbitrator is disqualified only when a reasonable person, considering all of the circumstances, 'would have to conclude' that an arbitrator was partial to one side".) (quoting Morelite Construction Corp. v.
+2007) ("Finding 'the standard of 'appearance of bias' ... too low' and ''proof of actual bias too high,' we held [in Morelite] 'that 'evident partiality' within the meaning of 9 U.S.C. §10 will be found where a reasonable person would have to conclude that an arbitrator was partial to one party to the arbitration.' ...
+[A]n arbitrator is disqualified only when a reasonable person, considering all of the circumstances, 'would have to conclude' that an arbitrator was partial to one side.") (original emphasis, (court's emphasis, quoting Morelite Constr.
+Corp. v.
 New York City District Council Carpenters Benefit Funds, 748 F.2d 79, 84 (2d Cir.1984) and Apple v.
 Jewish Hosp. & Med.
-Ctr., 829 F.2d 326, 332-33 (1987)).

-The state statutes are in accordance with the common law decisions.
+Ctr., 829 F.2d 326, 332-33 (1987)), with Burlington Northern R. Co. v.
+TUCO Inc., 960 S.W.2d 629, 636 (Tex.
+1997) ("we hold that a prospective neutral arbitrator selected by the parties or their representatives exhibits evident partiality if he or she does not disclose facts which might, to an objective observer, create a reasonable impression of the arbitrator's partiality").
+A respected commentator has recently observed that "in U.S. caselaw there is an 'absence of consensus on the meaning of 'evident partiality' under the FAA'".
+Gary Born & Claudio Salas, The Different Meanings of an Arbitrator's "Evident Partiality" Under U.S. Law, Kluwer Arbitration Blog (Wolters Kluwer Mar.
+2013), available at http://kluwerarbitrationblog.com/blog/2013/03/20/ (visited May 2, 2013) (citation omitted).

+Certain states have expressly adopted disclosure requirements.
 See, e.g., CAL.
 CODE CIV.
-PROC. §1281.9(a) ("when a person is to serve as a neutral arbitrator, the proposed neutral arbitrator shall disclose all matters that could cause a person aware of the facts to reasonably entertain a doubt that the proposed neutral arbitrator would be able to be impartial".).
+PROC. §1281.9(a) ("when a person is to serve as a neutral arbitrator, the proposed neutral arbitrator shall disclose all matters that could cause a person aware of the facts to reasonably entertain a doubt that the proposed neutral arbitrator would be able to be impartial.").
+This is the approach followed in the RUAA.
+See id. §12(a) ("Before accepting appointment, an individual who is requested to serve as an arbitrator, after making a reasonable inquiry, shall disclose to all parties to the agreement to arbitrate and arbitration proceeding and to any other arbitrators any known facts that a reasonable person would consider likely to affect the impartiality of the arbitrator in the arbitration proceeding...").